grafana/mimir/docs/internal/contributing/README.md

 The Grafana Mimir documentation is compiled into a website published at [grafana.com](https://grafana.com/).
 Run `make docs` to build and serve the documentation locally.

-Note: if you attempt to view pages on Github, it's likely that you might find broken links or pages.
+Note: if you attempt to view pages on GitHub, it's likely that you might find broken links or pages.
 That is expected and should not be addressed unless it is causing issues with the site that occur as part of the build.

 ## Errors catalog